lnu-norge/lokaler.lnu.no/README.md

 These are defined in `Procfile` and `Procfile.dev`

 To run all at the same time, you can either use `foreman` or [overmind](https://github.com/DarthSim/overmind).
 Overmind must be installed on your machine.
 Foreman ships with this project.
-It's the better option, but foreman works.
+Overmind is the better option, but foreman works.

 1. While in the folder "lokaler.lnu.no  run the command:
 > `foreman s` (This uses Procfile, which does not boot rails)